 Oracle SPOOL Command

-The SPOOL command is used to echo Server Manager's output to a text file.
+The SPOOL command is used to echo the output to a text file.
 Spooling output to a file is a good thing to

-do whenever you run a script, or any other command that produces a lot of output.
+do whenever you run a script, or any other command that produces a large output.
 It enables you to review the output later, without

 having to worry about it scrolling off the top of the screen.